matthiasantierens/puppet-sonarqube/README.md

 ### SonarQube Plugins

 The `sonarqube::plugin` defined type can be used to install SonarQube plugins.
-Plugins are available from many different sources, so the module supports multiple download sources as well.
+Plugins are available from many different sources, so this module supports multiple download sources as well.
 It will also purge old plugin versions.

 A plugin can be removed by setting the parameter `ensure` to `absent`.